panday1995/data_io/README.md

 ## Features

-- An standardized IO process for tublar data in the KR project
+- An standardized IO process for tublar data in the KR project.
+- Support specifying multiple input and output files in the configuration file.
+- Support retrieval from multiple `.csv` files as multiple `DataFrame`.

 ### Upcoming features

-- Add the capability of reading in multiple files as multiple `DataFrame`
+- coming soon.